wp-plugins/fancier-author-box/readme.txt

 == Changelog ==

+= 1.0.4.1 =

+* Had to revert the fix from 1.0.4 as it caused other issues, sorry everyone

 = 1.0.4 =

-Fixed a bug that added author box to sidebar widget from Category Posts Widget plugin
+* Fixed a bug that added author box to sidebar widget from Category Posts Widget plugin

 = 1.0.3 =